 Before initiating contact with faeries, there are certain things you should be aware of.
 Despite the depiction of faeries in television and movies, real Fae could not be more different than Tinkerbell.
 "Faerie" is a term that describes a wide variety of nature spirits, but there are more races than we could possibly be aware of.
 Keeping in mind that no two faeries are the same (just as no two humans are the same) is something that could keep you from getting hurt.

 Faery Witchcraft is a term used to describe a witchcraft tradition where the Fae play a major part in the witches' practice.
 It is not a religion, and a person of any religion may join the Faery Faith.
 Before doing so, however, research is strongly recommended.
 One expert in the field of the Fae is Morgan Daimler.
 She has spent much of her magical career studying and working with faeries, and she is the most reliable source I know of.
-Her book is a great introductory resource for faeries.
+Her book Fairies: A Guide to the Celtic Fair Folkis a great introductory resource for faeries.
 It is one resource I referred to when preparing this article actually.
-Fairies: A Guide to the Celtic Fair Folk

 After learning what you can about faeries in general, search out local folklore.
 Folklore provides an insight to the land in which you live, as folklore originates from a time period that predates the disenchantment of the world that came with the emergence of science as we know it today.
 Talk to the elderly, seek out old and ancient books, and search through data bases of myth and folklore.
 I live in New England (USA), so I refer to Native American folklore.
 Americans have dismissed Native American stories as foolish superstition, believing that the Natives were savages and barbarians.
 This could not be further from the truth.
 Native Americans have a way of seeing things that we do not, and therefore they know the secrets of the land.
 If you live in America, local American Indian lore could be priceless information.
 I am of American Indian descent, but unfortunately so far removed I know no living relatives that could tell me the stories of their tribes.
 It wouldn't hurt to look up your family tree, and if you have living relatives of Native American descent, shoot them an email or give them a call and ask them about stories about land spirits, little people, water spirits, and so forth.